Larson wins NASCAR Xfinity race at Chicagoland Speedway

 The temperature was in the 90s for most of the day, and it soared well into triple-digits inside the cars.
 Ice bags were almost as popular as new tires at each pit stop.
 Harvick asked his crew for a smaller, sandwich-sized bag when he was unable to fit a large bag in his suit, and he splashed cold water on his face at one point.

-“Water, ice and a towel at the finish line,” Larson requested after his 10th career Xfinity victory.
+“Water and ice and a towel down here at the start/finish line,” Larson requested after his 10th career Xfinity victory .

+Chase Elliott pulled himself halfway out of his car and sat in the window with his head resting on the roof for a short while.
+He then walked to an ambulance and went to the infield care center for fluids.

+“It was a rough one, for sure,” he said.
+“One of the hotter days I can remember.”

-The 25-year-old Larson felt his No. 42 ENEOS Chevrolet was in bad shape after practice on Friday, and he praised his team for its extensive work overnight.
+The 25-year-old Larson felt his No. 42 ENEOS Chevrolet was in bad shape after practice on Friday, and he praised his team for its extensive work.
 He moved in front for the first time about 70 laps into the 200-lap race.

+Crew chief Mike Shiplett said they used one of the practice sessions for testing and it didn’t work out how they planned.

+“We basically just put the car back to our normal package that we run on mile-and-a-halfs, on these low-grip tracks that he runs up against the wall,” he said.

 Tyler Reddick started in front after Larson’s tire problem, and then won the first stage.
 But he had a slow pit stop and was penalized for speeding into pit road before he was knocked out of contention by a wreck.

-Justin Allgaier, an Illinois native who won the Chicagoland Xfinity Series race last year, finished seventh.
+Justin Allgaier, an Illinois native who won the Chicagoland Xfinity Series race in September, finished seventh.
 He was trying for his second straight victory after winning at Iowa on June 17.

 Jay Cohen can be reached at http://www.twitter.com/jcohenap